SimonCB765/CKDOntology/Notes/Conditions/CKD.md

         - Albumin
         - Glucose (a ‘fasting’ sample)
     - urine test
-        - albumin and creatinine in your urine – known as the albumin:creatinine ratio, or ACR
+        - albumin and creatinine in your urine – known as the albumin-to-creatinine ratio, or ACR
         - blood in urine
         - protein in urine
     - angiotensin 2?